ChrisLMerrill/muse/README.md

 # Muse test framework

-Muse is a framework for building and running automated tests.
-It supports, but is not limited to, Selenium 2 / WebDriver testing in browsers.
+Muse is a framework for building and running automated website tests in a browser, without requiring testers to write code.
+Test scripts are specified in data (rather than code) that can be easily manipulated by other tools, such as the MuseIDE.
+It is designed to provide the flexibility, extensibility and maintainability that is frequently missing from high-level test development tools.

+The MuseIDE provides an intuitive and productive UI for building, debugging and updating tests built for the Muse Test Framework

 See the Muse wiki for more documentation: https://github.com/ChrisLMerrill/muse/wiki